The Kendeda Building for Innovative Sustainable Design

 The nail laminated wood decking was panelized off-site and craned into place.
 Twenty-five thousand linear feet of 2-by-4 material was salvaged from Atlanta’s Lifecycle Building Center, which sourced the lumber from discarded film sets.
 The decking was assembled by apprentices hired through local nonprofit Georgia Works!, providing valuable trade skills.
 Off-cuts from the new lumber were assembled into the seat steps that descend the three tiers of the atrium.
 In addition to the structural timber, wood salvaged from trees felled on campus was used for counter tops and furniture.

 Completed in 2019, The Kendeda Building’s true measure of its success will be the change it inspires in its own city of Atlanta and beyond.
 State-of-the-shelf technologies and products represent strategies that can be easily replicated by other institutions and even everyday homeowners.
-The facility is currently in its one-year performance period, targeting Living Building certification in 2021.
+The facility received Full Living Building Certification in early 2021.